 When Should I Replace My Pool Skimmer Basket?

 Baskets usually last for years – decades even.
 But, as soon as I find out that I have a broken pool skimmer basket, I make sure to replace it right away.

 I don’t want any more debris getting into my skimmer pipes than necessary.
 If I have a broken basket and allow leaves and debris through, it can result in a clogged pipe, pump, or filter.

-If I don’t replace my basket, it’s going to mean that I’m going to end up spending way more to repair the rest of my filtration system down the line.
-For the common pool owner, that’s going to mean a service call rather than being something you can do yourself.
+If I don’t replace my basket, I will spend way more on repairing the rest of my filtration system down the line.
+For the common pool owner, that’s going to mean a service call rather than something you can do yourself.
 Nobody wants that.

 Where is a Pool Skimmer Basket Located?

-If you’re new to pool ownership, you need to know how to find your pool skimmer basket.
-I clean mine out every week or so and when I close my pool up for the winter.
+If you’re new to pool ownership, you need to know how pool skimmers work and how to find your pool skimmer basket.
+I clean mine out every week or so, and when I close my pool up for the winter.